henribarbosa/Obsidian-notes/Zettelkasten/Obliquity.md

 	* formation of an air channel {1}
 	* Circulation of solids {2}
 * for MFBs
-	* Decrease of bed expansion, for the same
+	* Decrease of bed expansion, for the same fluid velocity {3}